ShahMitul-GenAI/ContentNavigator/README.md

 ## Demo

-We have split the UI into two pieces to accommodate details in snapshots.
+We split the UI into two pieces to accommodate details in snapshots.

 1. Multiple documents uploaded